GoC-Spending/contracts-data-web/content/department/cpc-cpp.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Civilian Review and Complaints Commission for the RCMP spent an estimated \$688.9K in 2021-2022 on contracts.
+Civilian Review and Complaints Commission for the RCMP spent an estimated **\$688.9K in 2021-2022** on contracts.

+Across 164 contracts active since the start of the 2017-2018 fiscal year, 12 have at least one amendment (7%).
+Of contracts with amendments, the average increase in dollar value was 145% and the average number of amendments was 1.5.
+Cumulatively these amendments represent an increase of \$557.5K over the original contract values.

+The average contract duration was 0.66 years, and the average contract value (not including contracts under \$10k) was \$42.8K.
+The longest contract was 5 years.
+The largest contract by value (including amendments) was \$402.0K.

 {{< /entity_summary >}}

 ## Vendors